-Vata is irregular by nature.
-And since like increases like, irregular movements and practices can aggravate vata.
-When the mind jumps from one point of focus to another numerous times, vata becomes unstable.
+Vata is erratic by nature.
+And since like increases like, erratic behavior such as multitasking can aggravate vata.
+When the mind jumps from one point of focus to another over and over again, vata becomes unstable.

-This vata-aggravated behavior should be tamed, especially during vata season.
-Rather than multitasking, we should try to focus on one thing at a time.
+This vata-aggravating behavior should be tamed, especially during vata season.
+Rather than multitasking, you should try to focus on one thing at a time.

 2. Oil up.

 Dry skin is a common complaint during vata season.
 Ayurveda recommends daily abhyanga (Ayurvedic oil massage) to help lubricate the body from the outside in.
 Warm oil is the most balancing substance for vata, as it pacifies vata’s cold and dry qualities.
 When its rhythmically massaged into the skin, it balances vata’s erratic quality, too.
 The practice of abhyanga calms the mind, improves circulation, strengthens the body, and boosts immunity.

 Begin by warming sesame oil in a pot of hot water.
 Apply it generously all over the body, then rhythmically massage it into the skin.
 Use long strokes on the long bones and circular strokes around the joints to help vata flow in its normal direction.
 Allow the oil to soak in for 10 minutes or so before washing it off with soap.